kennylavender/development-notes/functors-monads.md

 ## Monads

 ## .fold
-think of fold as a removal of a value from a type.
+think of fold as a removal of a value from a type. fold may take a differnt argument depending on the type.